Charlang/natural-classifier/README.md

-# counterpart-recognition
+# natural-classifier
-Micro service project to training on counterpart information and suggest counterparts.
+Graphql service project to training on natural language classifier.